 In 2012 by the Australian National University studied 700 primary school children over a 4 year period and found lean children were doing far more physical activity that those who were overweight.
 On average larger children did not eat any more in terms of the number of calories or fat than the kids who were leaner.
 That is not to say that a well-balanced diet should go by the wayside if a child’s physical activity increases and let’s leave the discussion of sugar for another time.
 It is still important to have a balanced diet and forgoing one for the other will not see any improvement overall.

-Here are 9 suggestions for combining play and exercise.
+Here are some excellent suggestions for combining play and exercise.
 These ideas for active play include both cardio and strengthening components which are both beneficial.
 Strengthening exercises improve lean muscle mass which burns more energy and cardio improves heart health.

-Ideas For Active Play – 9 ways to exercise and have fun with your kids!
+Ideas For Active Play – 10 ways to exercise and have fun at the same time!

 - Frog jump races.